-There are two types of visitors to the Reserve.
+Visitors to the Reserve come for a range of experiences.
+Two popular activities include natural heritage appreciation and whale watching.
 Those visitors who can't wait to get to the rock shelf and the beach and those that come to enjoy the ambience of the location plus the vistas and sea breezes that the headland has to offer.
 The second group of visitors increases dramatically when the whales are migrating.